 An approach to land & forest management that focuses on protection, restoration &enhancement of the existing natural environment to enable a robust, healthy, biodiverse, unified landscape.

-Conservation is a particular approach to land & forest management that focuses on protection, restoration and enhancement of the existing natural environment.
+Conservation is a particular approach to woodland management that focuses on protection, restoration and enhancement of the existing natural environment.

 It involves a deep historic knowledge & understanding of regional woodland practices, native trees, flora & fauna, land use, environmental & climate changes, neighbouring land management plans & other relevant factors.